kyirong6/CMPT412/README.md

 #### A1 - Digit Recognition
-Digit Recognition from scratch in MatLab
+Digit Recognition using Convolutional Neural Networks (CNN) from scratch in MatLab.